From Wide Triples to UCXBs: Multimessenger Signatures of Dynamically-formed Black Hole-White Dwarf Systems in the LISA Band: Results and discussion

-We note that the triple population modeled here assumes no BH natal kicks.
-The magnitude and prevalence of BH natal kicks remain extremely uncertain.
+We note that, the magnitude and prevalence of BH natal kicks remain extremely uncertain.
 Some theoretical models predict negligible kicks from direct collapse \citep[e.g.,][]{Woosley95,Sukhbold16,Mirabel17}, while observational studies of BH–LMXBs indicate a mixed picture, with some systems receiving little to no kick and others experiencing large ones \citep[e.g.,][see the latter for a recent overview]{Fragos09,Reid14,Mirabel17,Shenar22,Andrews22,Kimball23,Dashwood24,Burdge24,shariat2025triple,nagarajan2025kick}.
 However, the only confirmed BH-LMXB in a triple, V404 Cygni, formed with a negligible kick \citep[$v_{\rm k}\lsim5~{\rm km~s^{-1}}$][]{burdge2024,shariat2025triple}, providing justification for our baseline assumption.

 For the initial population used here, \citet{shariat2025triple} also modeled triples with natal kick magnitudes ($v_{\rm k}$) drawn from a Maxwellian distribution with $\sigma = 265~{\rm kms^{-1}}$ (as for neutron stars) scaled by the BH gravitational mass \citep{Hansen97,Arzoumanian02,Hobbs04}.
 Their results, with this assumed $v_{\rm k}$ model, show that kicks primarily unbind wide triples but keep the orbital properties of those that survive largely unchanged from the no-kick population.
 In this framework, the main effect of including kicks is to scale the predicted rates in Equation~(\ref{eq:formation_rate}) by the survival fraction $f_{\rm survive}$.
 For example, in the extreme high-kick case above, $f_{\rm survive} \approx 2\%$ \citep[][]{shariat2025triple}, whereas a more realistic scenario in which some BHs receive large kicks and others receive almost none \citep[][]{nagarajan2025kick} would yield a fraction closer to $f_{\rm survive} \approx 50\%$.
-This would lower the predicted UCXB rates and numbers by roughly a factor of two.

 Given that the only known BH in a triple formed without a natal kick \citep[V404 Cygni;][]{burdge2024,shariat2025triple}, there is strong empirical support for at least a subset of BHs forming with low or negligible kicks, implying that a substantial population of detached BH–WD inner binaries in triples should exist in the Galactic stellar population.